tbertinmahieux/MSongsDB/Tasks_Demos/YearPrediction/README.txt

 This contains every tracks for which we have the year information (based on musicbrainz) in ascending order.
 The format is: year<SEP>track id<SEP>artist name<SEP>song title

+We also provide a train/test split of artists, so everyone reports similar results.
+In more details, prediction should be made for every song of every test artist!
+See artists_train.txt and artists_test.txt, and for details on how we did the split: split_train_test.py